babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 - `URL` - Endpoint where the remote signing service is running
 - `Timeout` - Maximum time to wait for remote signer responses

-Ensure that the covenant signer is running and unlocked before proceeding otherwise you will be unable to run the emulator.
+Ensure that the covenant signer is running and unlocked before proceeding.
+Otherwise, you will be unable to run the emulator.

 ## 4. Generate key pairs